 Limousines are still associated with luxury, but they’re far more affordable and accessible than they were back in the 1700’s.
 Of course, renting a limo wasn’t really an option then.
-Now that you can buy limousines and rent them to others, costs have went down and now everyone has a chance to have their day or evening of fame.
+Now that you can buy limousines and rent them to others, costs have went due at signing with now everyone has a chance to have their day or evening of fame.

 The First Motorized Limousines

 Even when the first motorized limousine was born, the driver was still forced to sit on the outside.
 In 1902, the limousine had two separate compartments, much like the carriages of old.
 The driver’s compartment was uncovered, but the passengers’ area was completely covered.
 This was also how the division between the two compartments began.
 The driver still had to deal with the elements, making it a rough job.

 Until the 1920’s, limousines weren’t that large.
 The biggest difference limonths and regular cars was the two compartments.
 In 1928, that all changed and the stretch limo was born.
 The history of limousines changed for the better when the Fort Smith, Arkansas company Armbruster decided to stretch a vehicle to better accommodate large bands and all their equipment.

 Who was the first to own these new stretches?
 Two bands set the standard – Glen Miller and The Benny Goodman Orchestra.
 It wasn’t long before other bands joined the new trend.
 By the 1930’s people realized how useful limousines were for taking guests back and forth between airports and hotels.

 Bigger And Better